kjepo/fotomaraton/README.md

 # fotomaraton
-This program handles the importing of files for a Photo Marathon where competitors submits a memory card containing 4 or 8 JPEG images.
+This program handles the importing of files for a Swedish Photo Marathon where competitors submits a memory card containing 4 or 8 JPEG images.

 First click "Setup" to locate the folder containing the "Tema" sub folders